Cubernet/group-study/reading/notes/Fast Is Better Than Free.md

 **Strengthens**

-- Speed up adversarial training without compromising the model robustness
+- Speed up adversarial training without compromising the model robustness.

-- A variety of accelerated training methods are listed in this article for our reference
+- A variety of accelerated training methods are listed in this article for our reference.

 ---

 **Weaknesses**

-- The theoretical proof of the random initialization method proposed in this paper is lacking
+- The theoretical proof of the random initialization method proposed in this paper is lacking.
-- The effect of iteration was not considered in the ablation experiments with Free FGSM
+- The effect of iteration was not considered in the ablation experiments with Free FGSM.
 ---